 The patterns of educational attainment levels of the population have changed significantly: on average, younger people attain higher levels of education than older ones.
 In 2020, 81.4 % of people aged 25–54 in the EU had attained at least an upper secondary level of education, compared with 67.2 % of those aged 55–74.
 Those with tertiary educational attainment amounted to 35.9 % of those aged 25–54 and 21.8 % of those aged 55–74 (see Table 1).

-The Europe 2020 strategy sets a number of headline targets, including one for tertiary education, namely that by the year 2020 the proportion of 30–34 year-olds with tertiary educational attainment should be at least 40 %.
+The strategic framework for European cooperation in education and training (known as ET 2020) adopted a benchmark to be achieved by 2020, namely, that the share of 30-34 year-olds with tertiary educational attainment should be at least 40 %.
 In 2019, 40.3 % of the population aged 30–34 in the EU had completed tertiary education, reaching the target for the first time (see Figure 1).
 In 2020, this share rose to 41.0 %.

-In 18 EU Member States this proportion was also 40 % or more in 2019; this was also the case in the United Kingdom, Iceland, Norway and Switzerland.
+In 11 EU Member States this proportion was already 45 % or more in 2020; this was also the case in Norway and Switzerland.
 By contrast, the lowest shares of those having completed tertiary education were observed in Romania and Italy, where the proportion of persons with tertiary educational attainment was below 30 %.
-National targets vary from 66 % in Luxembourg to 26 % in Italy; 18 countries have already achieved their national targets.

 Level of educational attainment by sex

-For the EU as a whole, women already reached the Europe 2020 headline target in 2013 (with a proportion of 40.1 % of women having completed tertiary education that year in the EU; this share was 46.0 % in 2020).
-Tertiary educational attainment for men in this age group stood at 35.1 % in 2019.
+For the EU as a whole, women already reached the EU-level target for 2030 in 2019 (with a proportion of 45.0 % of women having completed tertiary education that year in the EU; this share was 46.0 % in 2020).
+Tertiary educational attainment for men in this age group stood at 35.2 % in 2020.
 The share of men with tertiary education has increased over the last ten years but at a slower pace than for women, leading to a broader gender gap (see Figure 2).